texastribune/styleguides/newtribunestyle.md

 ==========
 {: .sg-header}

 This is the new styleguide for [texastribune.org](http://www.texastribune.org), charting the direction our styles are heading in 2015.
 Some of its goals are to establish naming conventions, to create more modular, reusable styles for the Tribune, and to increase cohesion between the Tribune's styles and our <a href="http://apps.texastribune.org/styles/">News Apps styles</a>.
+These modular styles should correspond with our content.
+They should also be designed mobile-first.

 </div><!-- end masthead -->